-Gordon Terrace has 268 students in 11 homerooms from kindergarten to grade 6.
+Gordon Terrace has 260 students in 12 homerooms from kindergarten to grade 6.
 Gordon Terrace is an academic focused school with very experienced and knowledgeable staff.
-Currently, class sizes are large, and classrooms are small.
-This dynamic creates challenges unique to our school.

-The previous school focus was on literacy, numeracy, place conscious learning, and student selfregulation.
-Our plan will take into consideration the best practices from the previous growth plans and meld them to our school growth plan.
 We will take a more focused approach during the next few years showing improvement through data analysis in primary literacy and human and social development.